OctaviCastro/Mopeds/README.md

 # Mopeds

 This Android app is just a tech task.

-Read Manual.pdf for more information.
+Read Manual.pdf for more information and test users.

 Thanks,